Sterling Silver Dresser Set

 sterling silver combs come in a wide variety

 Look for the sterling mark on your comb.
 Usually the marking for sterling silver and the style number is on the back.
-In this example it is on the front.
+In the photo above the style number is on the front right corner.

 Sterling silver fitter for comb with repair seam